Skip to main content

 “Even as filmmakers like Ryan Coogler, Ava DuVernay and Barry Jenkins have found recent success in telling these kinds of stories, Black film is still too often assessed for its didactic value, with artistic and intellectual contributions deemed secondary.
 We need to emphasize the works of Zeinabu Irene Davis, Yvonne Welbon, Garrett Bradley, Marlon Riggs, Dee Rees, Cheryl Dunye and other filmmakers who tap into themes on Black peoples’ experiences as individuals, and how those experiences are shaped by race, sexuality, class and countless other social realities.”

-So it’s not just the absence of black faces in film.
-The film world is also very strict and limiting about the space in which the black community is allowed to exist.
+So it’s not just the absence of Black faces in film.
+The film world is also very strict and limiting about the space in which the Black community is allowed to exist.
 Blackness must be linked to trauma and hopelessness, and always in the service of providing white people with figureheads to signal their allyship.

 This well-intentioned fencing can have lasting effects on the community it purports to be championing.
-Consider one of the most common roles for black actresses, the “strong black woman” archetype.
+Hollywood has, for example, the tendency to default to the “strong Black woman” archetype.
 Melissa V Harris-Perry, describes warrior of justice in her book, “Shame, Stereotypes, and Black Women in America”:

 The Long Walk Home (1990)